LBC-LNBio/SMC-Benchmarking/README.md

 ![GitHub](https://img.shields.io/github/license/LBC-LNBio/moc-benchmarking)

-A set of well-known metal organic compounds (MOCs) were selected from the literature to evaluate and validated benchmarking methods in the context of MOCs.
+A set of well-known metal organic compounds (MOCs) were selected from the literature to evaluate and validate benchmarking methods in the context of MOCs.

 ## Benchmarking methods